The 1994 Ruwa Zimbabwe Alien Encounter

 So it was with a heavy baggage of bias and preconceived conclusions that Mack arrived in Harare to speak with these children.
 When multiple witnesses are involved in something, they should be interviewed as soon as possible and separately, to avoid any cross contamination between their stories.
 Mack did the opposite: giving the students two months to converse among themselves.
 A crucial insight into Mack's interview technique is revealed when comparing his results to those obtained by Cynthia Hind two months earlier: the whole theme of a telepathic message to protect planet Earth was not found in the stories collected by Hind at all.
 This major part of the story did not exist at all until Mack's interviews.
 Why?
 Because he prompted and suggested it, according to his existing beliefs; in addition to being an alien visitation advocate, Mack was an anti-nuclear and environmental activist.
 (Hind ultimately did report this angle extensively, but only after Mack's interviews.)

 Hind's own interviews were even worse.
-She interviewed the children in groups of four to six, while the other children were allowed to watch and listen to each group.
+She interviewed the children in groups of two to six, while other children were allowed to watch and listen to each group.
 Every single child's story was necessarily cross contaminated with the others.
 There is little wonder that she always reported that all the students told exactly the same story.

 Maybe an alien spaceship did land there that day and communicate telepathically to this handful of children.
 Or, maybe a couple of strangers strolled through the nearby field, and maybe a stray party balloon floated past.
 We'll never really have any good idea of what did or didn't happen on that day, if anything happened at all — keeping in mind that "nothing at all" is what three quarters of the students reported.
 The actual events are buried under a nationwide UFO frenzy triggered by the rocket re-entry, under the hopelessly incompetent story sharing sessions of Cynthia Hind, and under the skilled promptings of Harvard University's resident expert in persuading people that they had an actual alien encounter.
 As far as serving as evidence of alien visitation, the 1994 Ruwa, Zimbabwe encounter falls just a little bit short.